- Eric B Larson, MD, MPH

 ●Difficulty with concentration and reasoning

-●Problems with complex tasks like paying bills or balancing a checkbook
+●Problems with complex tasks like paying bills, cooking, or balancing a checkbook

 ●Getting lost in a familiar place

-Late changes — As Alzheimer disease progresses, a person's ability to think clearly continues to decline, and in many persons, personality and behavioral symptoms can be quite troublesome.
+Late changes — As Alzheimer disease progresses, a person's ability to think clearly continues to decline, and any or all of the changes listed above may be more disruptive.
+In addition, personality and behavioral symptoms can become quite troublesome.
 These can include:

-●Increased anger or hostility, sometimes aggressive behavior; alternatively some people become very passive
+●Increased anger or hostility, sometimes aggressive behavior; alternatively, some people become depressed or exhibit little interest in their surroundings (called "apathy")

 ●Hallucinations and/or delusions

-●Needing help with basic tasks (eating, bathing, dressing)
+●Needing help with basic tasks (such as eating, bathing, and dressing)

 The number of symptoms, the functions that are impaired, and the speed with which symptoms progress can vary widely from one person to the next.
-In some people, severe dementia occurs within five years of the diagnosis; for others, the process can take more than 10 years.
-Most people with Alzheimer disease do not die from the disease itself, but instead die from a secondary illness such as pneumonia, bladder infection, or complications of a fall.
+In some people, severe dementia occurs within five years of the diagnosis; for others, the progression can take more than 10 years.
+Most people with Alzheimer disease do not die from the disease itself, but rather from a secondary illness such as pneumonia, bladder infection, or complications of a fall.

-To diagnose dementia and identify the type of dementia, healthcare providers typically rely on the information they can gather by interacting with the person and speaking with his or her family members.
+To diagnose dementia and identify the type of dementia, health care providers typically rely on the information they can gather by interacting with the person and speaking with their family members.
 The provider will typically perform memory and other cognitive (thinking) tests to assess the person's degree of difficulty with different types of problems.
-The results of these tests can be monitored over time.
+The results of these tests can then be monitored over time to observe whether functioning stays the same or declines.

-Blood tests are usually performed to see if a chemical or hormonal imbalance or vitamin deficiency is contributing to the person's difficulties.
-Brain scans (usually MRI) are often performed in people with dementia to look for other problems.
-Brain scans can also help healthcare providers identify the type of dementia.
-A lumbar puncture (also called a “spinal tap”) is also sometimes performed to help identify the type of dementia.
+Blood tests are usually done to find out if a chemical or hormonal imbalance or vitamin deficiency is contributing to the person's difficulties.
+Brain scans (usually magnetic resonance imaging [MRI]) are often performed in people with dementia to look for other problems.
+Sometimes the MRI can also help health care providers identify the type of dementia, since different types can have characteristic brain changes.
+A lumbar puncture (also called a "spinal tap") is less commonly done to help identify the type of dementia.
+A positron emission tomography (PET) scan (another form of brain scan) can show the abnormal protein deposits seen in some people who have Alzheimer disease.
+This test has been more commonly performed in research studies but may also be used to confirm Alzheimer disease before newer medications are prescribed.

 SAFETY AND LIFESTYLE ISSUES FOR PEOPLE WITH DEMENTIA